Adamits/tech-frontiers/README.md

 ![select kernel](img/jupyter_homepage.png "Notebooks Home")

 Simply `Run` the notebook, and if you get no error messages - your environment is working!
+If instead you receive an error message, you should try installing the package from the message again, and restart your notebook.
+If it still fails, or you do not know what to do, contact adam.wiemerslage@colorado.edu.

 ## Data Science Course